getyoti/yoti-wordpress/README.md

 1. Clone this repository
 2. Run `./pack-plugin.sh`.
 This will download the Yoti PHP SDK and place it in the plugin directory
 3. On completion of step 2, you will have a file called `yoti-wordpress-edge.zip`.
-4. Upload this file in your Wordpress Admin Dashboard at `Plugins > Add New`, then click `Upload Plugin`.
+4. Upload this file to your Wordpress Admin Dashboard at `Plugins > Add New`, then click `Upload Plugin`.
 5. Once installed, click on `Activate Plugin`.

+## Setting up your Yoti Application

+After you registered your [Yoti](https://www.yoti.com/), access the [dashboard](https://www.yoti.com/dashboard/login) to create a new application.

+Specify the basic details of your application such as the name, description and optional logo.
+These details can be whatever you like and will not affect the plugin's functionality.

+The `Data` tab - Specify any attributes you'd like users to share.
+You must select at least one.
+If you plan to allow new user registrations, we recommended choosing `Given Name(s)`, `Family Name` and `Email Address` at a minimum.

+The `Integration` tab - Here is where you specify the callback URL.
+This can be found on your Yoti settings page in your WordPress admin dashboard. **NOTE**: If you get redirected to your WordPress frontpage instead of the Admin area, simply add `/wp-admin` to the URL.

 ## Plugin Setup